Firefly the Fox

-It will be a while before she is back to her own gorgeous self but she is on the way.
+It will be a while before she is back to her own gorgeous self but she is on her way.

 The reason they were so adamant that I write this is because they felt it was a new angle on what we do to animals when breeding them for our own use.
-They are all totally in love with Firefly, watched her grow, saw how joyous and lovely she was, and her suffering disturbed them greatly.
-I discussed with them my own perspective, that fur farms seem particularly terrible, but in fact it is not really that different from factory farming.
-It is the idea that we use and shape animals for our own purpose without regard to their well being that is the underlying problem, be it breeding puppies; factory farming, or any other life form we alter to suit ourselves without thought or respect for their being-ness.
+They are all totally in love with Firefly, watching her grow, and seeing how joyous and lovely she is, so her suffering disturbed them greatly.
+I discussed with them my own perspective—that fur farms seem particularly terrible—but in fact, it is not really that different from factory farming.
+It is the idea that we use and shape animals for our own purpose without regard to their well being that is the underlying problem—be it breeding puppies, factory farming, or any other life form we alter to suit ourselves without thought or respect for their being-ness.
 As soon as we started agriculture as a species, ideally we would have developed an ethical system to go along with it.

-At least I can leave you with this. . .some humans caused the suffering to Firefly and other humans alleviated it and gave her a chance to “speak” about who she is and who foxes are and can be.
+At least I can leave you with this: some humans caused the suffering of Firefly and other humans alleviated it and gave her a chance to “speak” about who she is and who foxes are and can be.
 To show her capacity for utter sweetness and trust as she let Jean groom her while uttering little cries of delight.
-To imply that that level of sweetness might be there with all animals when there is no fear; no need to fight for survival, only trust.
+To imply that that level of sweetness might be there with all animals when there is no fear, no need to fight for survival, only trust.